Where the dangers presented by those with a little learning are allayed

 That's almost four times as many deaths as work-related ones!

-These aren't deaths that happened while driving trucks for too many hours a day, nor while demolishing buildings, nor while operating dangerous machinery, nor chasing bank robbers, nor defusing bombs!
+These aren't deaths that occurred while people were driving trucks for too many hours a day, nor while demolishing buildings, nor while operating dangerous machinery, nor chasing bank robbers, nor defusing bombs!

 These deaths came about while the victims were playing with F&ˆ%$£* balls!